Sarkozy denies funding suspicions ahead of vote

-PARIS French President Nicolas Sarkozy on Tuesday dismissed speculation about undeclared contributions to his 2007 campaign as nothing more than smear tactics ahead of his re-election bid.
+PARIS French President Nicolas Sarkozy denied on Tuesday any illegality in his 2007 campaign funding, dismissing speculation about undeclared contributions as nothing more than smear tactics ahead of his re-election bid.

 Fighting an uphill battle to win a second term in an election that starts in less than three weeks, Sarkozy had previously declined to comment on new developments in a judicial probe into links between his party and France's richest woman.

-French voters are accustomed to headlines about suspected corruption and the latest twist in an investigation that has been under way for years has shown no sign yet of diverting the focus of voters away from the economy and jobs.
+French voters are accustomed to headlines about suspected corruption and the latest twist in a probe that has been under way for years has shown no sign yet of diverting voter focus away from the economy and jobs.

 But the speculation prompted Sarkozy to break his silence on the issue, telling TV channel Canal+: "As usual ahead of a presidential election, there are a few stink bombs.